nsherry4/Peakaboo/Documentation/github-manual/manual.md

 Peakaboo also allows you to view spectra from selected regions within your map.
-Using the same technique as described above to select a subsection of your data, click `image Plot Region` to view the spectra for the selected region.
+Using the same technique as described above to select a subsection of your data, click ![plot] `Plot Region` to view the spectra for the selected region.
 Another tab in the plotting window will open up to display the spectra from the selected region or subset.
 The spectra can then be processed with Peakaboo.